 Over the past several years, insurance claims have steadily increased in volume, a trend that’s likely to continue.
 According to the CAQH Index, insurance companies that are still using manual adjudication processes will see their opportunity costs increase as they continue to rely on expensive human labor to sort, file, and process claims.

 One of the ways to realize these potential cost savings is to partner with a technology provider that specializes in healthcare and intelligent automation.
-Adding machine learning and AI to upstream claims workflows improves the adjudication process by reducing the potential for downstream issues that stall throughput.
+Adding machine learning and AI to upstream claims workflows improves the insurance adjudication process by reducing the potential for downstream issues that stall throughput.

 Drawbacks to Manual Processing